Canon 6D vs 1D Mark II

 The Canon EOS 6D and the Canon EOS-1D Mark II are two digital cameras that were officially introduced, respectively, in September 2012 and January 2004.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (6D) and an APS-H (1D Mark II) sensor.
-The 6D has a resolution of 20 megapixel, whereas the 1D Mark II provides 8.2 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 6D has a resolution of 20 megapixels, whereas the 1D Mark II provides 8.2 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-Body comparison: Canon 6D vs Canon 1D Mark II
+Body comparison: Canon 6D vs 1D Mark II

-An illustration of the physical size and weight of the Canon 6D and the Canon 1D Mark II is provided in the side-by-side display below.
+The side-by-side display below illustrates the physical size and weight of the Canon 6D and the Canon 1D Mark II.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 6D – represents the basis for the calculations across all the size and weight measures).
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 6D – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 1D Mark II is considerably larger (53 percent) than the Canon 6D.
 Moreover, the 1D Mark II is substantially heavier (99 percent) than the 6D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.